darold/pgtt/README.md

 		LIKE other_table
 	) ON COMMIT { PRESERVE | DELETE } ROWS;

-the extension will detect it.
+the extension will detect the GLOBAL keyword.

 As you can see in the example above the LIKE clause is supported, as well as the AS clause WITH DATA or WITH NO DATA (default):